Cyber Monday may be over, but great prices are here to stay.

 Most Presto deep fryers are pretty easy to clean, but some are easier than others.
 Models with a removable pot and heating element are much easier to clean because they allow you to wash the items in the sink.

-If you choose a Presto deep fryer without a built-in thermostat, you’ll definitely need a deep-fry thermometer to make sure you heat the oil to the right temperature.
-This model from Etekcity is an excellent option because you only have to point it at the oil to get a digital reading.
-The display is backlit to make it easy to read.
+Deep-fry thermometer: If you choose a Presto deep fryer without a built-in thermostat, you’ll definitely need a deep-fry thermometer to make sure you heat the oil to the right temperature.

-French fries are a popular item to make in a deep fryer, and a french fry cutter lets you slice the potatoes quickly and easily.
-We love this cutter from New Star Foodservice because it’s made of durable stainless steel and iron to cut through plenty of potatoes.
-It can also cut all types of potatoes, so you can also use it to make sweet potato fries.
+French fry cutter: French fries are a popular item to make in a deep fryer, and a french fry cutter lets you slice the potatoes quickly and easily.

 A. Think of your favorite restaurant fried foods.
 All of them are ideal candidates for your deep fryer.
 French fries and fried chicken are probably the most popular options, but you can prepare fried fish, shrimp, mozzarella sticks, onion rings, jalapeno poppers, and veggies like zucchini and cauliflower.
 You can also make sweet treats like donuts and fried dough.
 Basically, anything you can dip in batter and deep fry can be made in a Presto deep fryer.